Internships and Co-Ops

 Internships and Co-Ops: Student Reflections

 Milton Hershey School students have the ability to participate in real-life, hands-on internship experiences.
-They can intern at a number of area companies as well as the school’s Hershey entity partners.
+They can intern at area companies as well as the school’s Hershey entity partners.
 These internships match each student’s chosen career pathway in the school’s award-winning Career and Technical Education program.
 Through the program, students also learn employability skills, like teamwork, time management, and organization—all qualities that employers value.

 Kelsey Bazan: Harrisburg YWCA